JiawenChenn/STimage-1K4M/README.md

 ## Getting Started

-To use the STimage-1K4M dataset in your research, please fill in this [Google form](https://forms.gle/3Waa4FQnqpK8UGSY7).
-The request should be processed in 2 business days.
-Feel free to open an issue or contact us if delayed.
+To use the STimage-1K4M dataset in your research, please access the dataset via [Hugging Face](https://huggingface.co/datasets/jiawennnn/STimage-1K4M).

 ## Data structure